powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 Your release will then be deployed in Sonatype.
 The complete documentation to release from your staging repository in Sonatype is detailed [here](https://central.sonatype.org/publish/release/#locate-and-examine-your-staging-repository).

 Once all the steps are completed, your release is published in maven central and might need a few more minutes to be available.

+If an issue occurs at any time during the releasing process, do not hesitate to check [Maven status](https://status.maven.org/) or to leave an issue on [Sonatype JIRA Dashboard](https://issues.sonatype.org/secure/Dashboard.jspa).

 ### Differences for a corrective release